gvwilson/fiction/iffy/index.md

 and somehow Iffy knew what was coming and would have given anything to stop it.

-*exchange of value / binding agreement / commence*
+*«exchange of value / binding agreement / commence»*

 She sat upright on the cot,
 breathing heavily in the darkness.